Navid-Toufan/Rooster_Chase/README.md

 ### Features:
 - A grid-based representation of the game using a chessboard.
-- Farmer and rooster movement based on Manhattan distance calculations.
+- Farmer movement based on Manhattan distance calculations.
+- Rooster movement is randomly.
 - Capture logic ensures the game ends within a maximum of 14 moves.
 - Visualization of the game board and moves.